LordMarkDev/safe-emergency-module/README.md

 ## About us

 ### MARCO NEGRONI (@LordMarkDev)
-Safe Guardian, Senior .NET and Web3 full stack developer, Tech researcher; I have about 10 years of professional experience.
+Safe Guardian, Senior .NET and Web3 full stack developer, Tech researcher; About 10 years of professional experience.

 [https://www.linkedin.com/in/lordmarkdev](https://www.linkedin.com/in/lordmarkdev)

 ### STEFANO BELLOTTI (@stefanob77)
 Computer engineer, senior software developer with 20+ years of experience on all major programming languages and platforms.
 Crypto enthusiast and trader.

 [https://www.linkedin.com/in/stefano-bellotti-868681198](https://www.linkedin.com/in/stefano-bellotti-868681198)

 ## Specification